Learn everything you need to know about bodies and components in Fusion 360! Assemble, build, and capture motion properly!

 - Every component has a unique part name, number, and description that will show up in your parts list.

-- If you copy and paste a component, changes you make to one component will affect the other depending on the paste command.
+- If you copy and paste a component, changes made to one component will affect the other depending on the paste command.

 Overall, anytime you plan to design an assembly or subassembly with parts that will have motion, you will need to create those parts as components.